 Guidelines for Authors

-Research on Social Work Practice (RSWP) is a disciplinary journal devoted to the publication of empirical research concerning the outcomes of social work practice.
+Research on Social Work Practice (RSWP) is a peer-reviewed disciplinary journal devoted to the publication of empirical research concerning the outcomes of social work practice.
 Social work practice is broadly interpreted to refer to the application of intentionally designed social work intervention programs to problems of societal and/or interpersonal importance.
 Interventions include, but are not limited to, behavior analysis and therapy, psychotherapy or counseling with individuals, cognitive therapy, case management/care coordination, education, supervision, practice involving couples, families, or small groups, advocacy, community practice, organizational management, and the evaluation of social policies.
 At least one author of a submitted article must be a professional social worker, and/or the interventions evaluated must have been provided by professional social workers.

 The journal will primarily serve as an outlet for the publication of: